mattrips/scratchPad/Protocol Conformance.md

 With respect to the a type that is declared to conform to a protocol, for each protocol requirement of the protocol, Swift determines the one and only implementation that will be used throughout a program to satisfy that protocol requirement for that type.
 The implementation so determined is referred to as the witness for the protocol requirement.

+&#9724; witness
+: The particular implementation used to satisfy a protocol requirement.

-&#9724;   The purpose of a protocol conformance is to define which witness will be called when a given protocol requirement is accessed.
+The purpose of a protocol conformance is to define which witness will be called when a given protocol requirement is accessed.

 ### 1.2 Model of a Protocol Conformance
 With respect to the declaration that a type conforms to a protocol, the protocol conformance is a collection containing the witness for each protocol requirement of the protocol.